Still, I realize that I'm turning myself into a target. But you know what?

 Rhodey, deep inside, prefers to be the War Machine.
 Is it because he prefers to act like Tony does, outside of government supervision?
 Or is it just because War Machine is just a cooler name?
 Either way, Rhodey definitely comes across as Tony’s buddy this time around.
 Terence Howard’s performance didn’t make Rhodey seem like Tony’s friend, and Iron Man 2 put the two at odds.
 But now that Rhodey fills the role that the government wanted Iron Man to fill, Rhodey’s much freer in his relationship with Tony.
 For the first time, they come across as the best friends they’re supposed to be.

-On the other hand, many people have pointed out that Iron Patriot is said to have a support staff.
-So… why didn’t they notice that he didn’t check in for a while and then suddenly stopped talking before boarding Air Force One?
+On the other hand, many people have pointed out that Iron Patriot is said and shown to have a support staff.
+So… why didn’t they notice that he suddenly stopped talking before boarding Air Force One?
 Personally, I think it’s likely that the support staff is made up of the people who upgraded the armor.
 You know, AIM.
 Pretty much closes that plot hole.

 Maya Hansen (Rebecca Hall)

 It’s a simple, yet beautiful and elegant character exploration.
-But there was a draft where Maya was the villain behind everything.
-Certainly puts “You Know Who I Am” in an interesting context, doesn’t it?
+But there was an early draft where Maya was the villain behind everything, which puts a different spin on the “You Know Who I Am” bit, doesn’t it?

 Harley Keener (Ty Simpkins)